Trucker9/JavaAdaptableGameEngine/README.md

-# JavaAdaptableGameEngine
+# JavaAdaptableGameEngine(BAGEL Project)
-A basic Adaptable Game engine wrote with javaFX, learned from Lee Stemkoski. (http://www.stemkoski.net)
+A basic Adaptable Game engine library(BAGEL) wrote with javaFX, learned from Lee Stemkoski. (http://www.stemkoski.net)

 This engine is basic, but highly adaptable. you can add few methods and build awesome simple games.